jantman/blog/content/2008/01/piracy-and-options.md

 times that the recording industry tries to push the FALSE notion that simply ripping an MP3 from a CD - for your own use, or for backup purposes - is illegal.
 More to the point, I use Linux.
-I can't buy music from iTunes, or any other source that includes [DRM][].
+I can't buy music from iTunes, or any other source that includes [DRM](http://defectivebydesign.org/).
 By including DRM, I'm being told that whoever sells that music doesn't want my business.
 It's that simple.
 But this isn't an issue that's just limited to Linux users.
 What if you own (gasp) MP3 player that's not an iPod, and just shows up on your computer as a USB mass storage device?
 What if your car stereo plays MP3 CDs?
 DRM is designed to tell these people that their money isn't wanted.

 If I could pay $5, or even a bit more, for a movie or TV episode that I could download, copy to my laptop or cell phone (I have a Treo 700p) or